Pvjesper/romms/README.md

 ### alt_array
 `Valid options are True, False`

-The stationary array is recorded for room B, C and D in an addition location, which is the original position shifted -1 meter along the x-axis.
+The stationary array is recorded for room B, C and D in an additional location, which is the position shifted -1 meter along the x-axis from the original position.
 If True, the measurements from the alternative position is returned for the stationary microphones.

 ### dataset_folder
 `Valid options are a string or pathlib.Path`

-The parameter should point to the location on your computer where the RoMMS dataset downloaded from Zenodo is placed.
+The parameter should be the path to where the RoMMS dataset downloaded from Zenodo is placed.
 In the example given below, the dataset_folder parameter should be given as "path/to/parent/folder/romms_dataset".
 ```bash
 └── path/to/parent/folder
     └── romms_dataset